alexpreynolds/flow-cytometry-visualization/README.md

 In this example, each of the subfolders `/tmp/fcsImages/<FCS-dataset>` contain `index.html` and `figure.png`.

-The following, for instance, will open the PNG file in your default image viewer:
+The following, for instance, will open a PNG file in your default image viewer:

 ```
 $ open /tmp/fcsImages/01-TripDay5-B1-PD1/figure.png